SizeCredit/size-solidity/README.md

 #### Copy trading

-Since Size v1.6.1, users can copy other users' limit orders.
+In Size v1.6.1, a `copyLimitOrders` function was introduced so that users could copy other users' limit orders.
+The feature behaved like the following:

 - Users can copy borrow/loan offers from other users
 - Users can copy both or a single offer from a single address